Manzanarez/GrAImes/README.md

 # GrAImes
 Grading AI Microfiction Evaluation System

-This Github repository contains the data analysed for the scientific paper "Introducing GrAImes: a literary quality evaluation protocol for AI generated microfictions"
+This Github repository contains the data analysed for the scientific paper "Introducing GrAImes: a literary quality evaluation protocol for AI generated microfictions", file "GrAImes_microfictions_evaluations.xlsx"

 Abstract: Automated story writing has been a subject of study for over 60 years.
 While there are mechanisms capable of generating consistent and coherent stories, and even those